-During the last year seventeen students were awarded Cresson Scholarships, the enjoyment of which was deferred until travel and study in Europe are considered advisable by the Board of Directors.
+During the last year seventeen students were awarded Cresson Scholarships, the enjoyment of which is deferred until travel and study in Europe are considered advisable by the Board of Directors of the Academy.

 OTHER PRIZES

 Besides the Cresson Scholarships, other substantial prizes are offered to students as hereafter stated, and every incentive held out to them to develop their talents to the uttermost.